rafajak/p5.js-sketches/README.md

 Just some p5js doodles I made.
-Some of these are interactive, and some of the interactive ones use machine learning magic ®
+Some of these are interactive, and some of the interactive ones use machine learning magic through tensorflow.js or ml5.

 Note: They probably don't work well on mobile devices.